theoutfield/sc_sncn_motorcontrol/module_pwm_symmetrical/doc/index.rst

 These PWM signals are intended to control both high- and low-side switches of three H-brigdes.
 The three channels are center aligned which means that the outputs are symmetrical to the center of the pulses.

-This module was originally `created by XMOS and then forked`_ and maintained in a dedicated `repo by Synapticon`_.
-Later on, it was moved into this Motor Control Library.
+This module was originally created by XMOS and then reworked by Synapticon before being include into the SOMANET Motor Control Library.

+* `Original forked XMOS repository`_
+* `Forked repository by Synapticon`_

 How to use
 ==========